How to Better Manage Countertop Shop Scheduling

 Why Focus On Scheduling?

-If you think about it, the schedule is the pulse of your business.
+If you think about it, the schedule is the heart of your business.
 It’s what keeps everything else alive.
 Providing amazing service, having stress-free days, and keeping up with demand all rely on good scheduling.

 If you overbook, then you have to call the customer and reschedule, but they just took off work to meet you, and now they want to be compensated for their time.
 It’s a world of hurt just waiting for you at the end of an already stressful day.